-At its best, it was a tournament that honored King's legacy by bringing together Seattle's diverse, yet rather segregated, communities that may not otherwise take the opportunity to do so while also honoring the spirit of an ongoing local effort to ensure that black athletes were able to take advantage of the opportunities afforded to them.
+At its best, the Hoopfest was a tournament that honored King's legacy by bringing together Seattle's diverse, yet rather homogenous, communities that might not otherwise take the opportunity to do so while also honoring the spirit of an ongoing local effort to ensure that black athletes were able to take advantage of the opportunities afforded to them.
 And at the very least the event was an opportunity to bring youth together through the power of basketball and slide some history in between the high profile games.

-However, portions of the event also demonstrated the challenge of trying to use sports as a platform through which to articulate the lofty principles of one of our nation's most significant movements.
-Although there was an uplifting and well-intentioned effort to articulate the force of King's dream and the struggle it entailed to work toward it, it also evoked the very persuasive, yet misleading, one man, one dream narrative that reduces the movement to King putting our nation on its back and carrying it to a higher moral ground (and as some youth will tell you, ending slavery, Jim Crow, and school segregation in one magical act of social justice).
+However, portions of the event also demonstrated the challenge of using sports as a platform to articulate the lofty principles of a significant social movement.
+Although there was an uplifting and well-intentioned effort to relay the force of King's dream and the struggle to work toward it, it also evoked the very persuasive, yet misleading, one man, one dream narrative that reduces an entire movement to King putting our nation on his back and carrying it to a higher moral ground (and as some misguided youth will tell you, ending slavery, Jim Crow, and school segregation in one magical act of social justice).

-Of course, that critique doesn't diminish the highest potential of such a diverse basketball tournament sought to accomplish either - the challenge is to see such events as a vision of who we want to be moving forward rather than an accomplishment in and of itself - bringing youth together in the way the International Dream Games can be an act of "looking forward to looking forward' as Robin D.G.
+Of course, that critique doesn't diminish the highest potential of what such a diverse basketball tournament sought to accomplish either.
+The challenge is to see such events as a vision of who we want to become as a nation rather than an accomplishment in and of itself.
+Bringing youth together in the way the International Dream Games did can be an act of "looking forward to looking forward" as Robin D.G.
 Kelley describes in the foreward of Vargas' book.

 - - -